'You start imagining everything you could lose': Woman not done fighting Transource project

-Transource Energy on Thursday announced the final route for the Sooner-Wekiwa Project, a new $100 million, 76-mile electric transmission line in Oklahoma that Transource says is designed to save customers hundreds of millions of dollars in the coming years.
+When Transource Energy announced the final route recently for the Sooner-Wekiwa Project, a new $100 million, 76-mile electric transmission line in Oklahoma, the company said public input had been "essential to siting transmission lines."

-The company announced the project in July and began a public input process that included both in-person open houses, such as one in August at Case Community Park, and virtual town halls.
+“We met with hundreds of people and considered their comments along with a host of natural, cultural and recreational resources that were identified in the process," Transource Director Todd Burns said in a news release earlier this month. .

-“Public input is essential to siting transmission lines,” Transource Director Todd Burns said last week in a news release.
-“We met with hundreds of people and considered their comments along with a host of natural, cultural and recreational resources that were identified in the process.
+The public input process included both in-person open houses, including one held in August at Case Community Park in Sand Springs, and virtual town halls.

-“Ultimately, we were able to develop a line route that best balances the overall priorities and the need for reliable, affordable electricity.”
+“Ultimately, we were able to develop a line route that best balances the overall priorities and the need for reliable, affordable electricity,” Burns said.

 But not everyone affected by the project sees it that way.